jitterdev/osmp-wiki/docs/index.md

-# OralSMP Wiki
+# DentalSMP Wiki

 !!! danger
     This wiki is a work in progress.
-If you have any questions that aren't answered, feel free to ask in the [OralSMP Discord](https://discord.gg/8EXd6BU8yN).
+If you have any questions that aren't answered, feel free to ask in the [DentalSMP Discord](https://discord.gg/8EXd6BU8yN).

 [Installation Guide](setup/installation.md){ .md-button }